nushell/nushell.github.io/book/commands/fetch.md

  -  `--timeout {int}`: timeout period in seconds
  -  `--headers {any}`: custom headers you want to add
  -  `--raw`: fetch contents as text rather than a table
+ -  `--output {path}`: save contents into a file
+ -  `--bin`: if saving into a file, save as raw binary
+ -  `--append`: if saving into a file, append to end of file

 ## Notes
 ```text